flutter/plugins/packages/camera/GUIDE.md

 ### Example App

-A demo app to showcase the plugin with all its features
+A demo app to showcase the plugin with all its features located in `example/lib/main.dart`

 #### Features